FAME BEYOND THE MUSIC

 “It’s important for everybody to remember the Somerton man is not just a curiosity or a mystery to be solved.
 It’s somebody’s father, son, perhaps grandfather, uncle or brother.
 That’s why we are doing this to try to identify him,” supt.
 Bray said.

-Professor Derek Abbott is behind the move.
-He believes Rachel Egan, the woman he married, shares the same DNA as Somerton Man, and could be his granddaughter.
+Professor Abbott believes Rachel Egan, the woman he married, shared the same DNA as Somerton Man, and could be his granddaughter.

 “Whether he’s related to one of us or not, we’ve kind of adopted him into our family anyway, because it’s him that has brought us together, Professor Abbott said in an interview.